Welcome to today's edition of the Rush 24-7 podcast.

 Why not?

-Because he he tried to come off as if he's kidding around like there's an inside joke, but he's the only one that knows it.
+Because he tried to come off as if he's kidding around like there's an inside joke, but he's the only one that knows it.

-And then he's got to come back out later on and apologize for you need to stop trying to come out, you know, and be in a comic and and be more serious in how he rephrases the questions and how he's gonna ask the questions where it's not insulting not only to the person that he's asking it to, but to his audience members.
+He needs to stop trying to come out, you know, and being a comic and be more serious in how he rephrases the questions and how he's going to ask the questions where it's not insulting not only to the person that he's asking it to, but to his audience members.

-And you're totally entitled.
+And you're totally entitled to that.

 That's fine.